Getting Kids To Clean

 chores-girl-tinyp

-Picking up your own things should be as ingrained and habitual as brushing your teeth.
-Parents with older kids are going to have to work a bit harder here to get their children's attention, but it can be done.
+Parents with older kids will have to work a bit harder to get their children's attention, but it can be done.
 These strategies for getting kids to clean can help.

 Getting Kids to Clean: Toddlers

-My youngest son began tossing his dirty jammies atop the laundry hamper in his room just after he turned a year old.
 By the time he was 18 months old, he knew that cars and trucks must be put away - along with the plastic mat "road" they race on - before the dinosaurs came out to play.

-By age 3, he automatically came to the laundry room when he heard me opening the washer or dryer door.
 He loves grabbing chunks of soggy clothes and throwing them into the dryer.
-Something about the thud the soggy duds make landing in the dryer just floats his boat.
+Something about the thud the soggy duds make landing in the dryer floats his boat.

 Toddler washing dishes.

-There's a good measure of truth in the old saying, "cleaning with kids is like shoveling the driveway while it's still snowing."
+There's a good measure of truth in the old saying, "Cleaning with kids is like shoveling the driveway while it's still snowing."

 It has reduced him to tears on several occasions when I had to take it from him after 20 minutes of "cleaning."
 It took me an additional 20 minutes to clean up his cleaning up!